Skip to main content

 Common settings for all scrapers

-Each scraper has its own set of settings, information on the settings of each scraper can be found in the corresponding section
+Each scraper has its own set of settings; you can find information on the settings of each scraper in the corresponding section

-In this table, we present common settings for all scrapers
+In this table, we presented common settings for all scrapers

 Parameter NameDefault ValueDescription

-Request retries10The number of attempts for each request, if the request fails to execute within the specified number of attempts, it is considered unsuccessful and skipped
+Request retries10Number of retries for each request; if the request fails to execute within the specified number of attempts, it is considered unsuccessful and is skipped

 Proxy ban timeEach scraper has its own valueProxy ban time in seconds

-Request delay0Delay between requests in seconds, you can set a random value in the range, for example, 10,30 - a delay from 10 to 30 seconds
+Request delay0Delay between requests in seconds; you can specify a random value in a range, for example 10,30 - delay from 10 to 30 seconds

-Proxy CheckerAllWhich proxy checkers to use (choose between all or list specific ones)
+Proxy CheckerAllProxies from which checkers should be used (choice between all or listing specific ones)

 Common for all scrapers working over HTTP protocol